bnnm/wwiser/doc/EDITOR.md

 - volume, pitch, etc, set directly via editor and used as explained above
 - properties may set "enable randomizer" to select between values at play
   - volume -5 and +5 will play some value in between on each play
+- enable "all properties" tab to (seemingly) include properties that are useless
+- possible to set custom properties (defined via bank/project)
+  - not referenced anywhere, auto-set
+  - if last valid PropID in v128+ is 0x49, custom IDs start at 0x4A

 ## states tab
 - object may tie an state to some property (volume, pitch, bus volume, initial delay, etc)